infectedxd/Xfected-Selfbot/readme.md

-# Infected X1.5 Discord Bot
+# Infected X1.5 Selfbot

-Infected X1.5 is a Discord selfbot written in Python It requires the user to provide their Discord user ID and a token in the environment variables.
+Infected X1.5 is a Discord selfbot written in Python It requires the user to provide their Discord user ID and a token in the env.

 ## Prerequisites

 - Python installed on your system
-- Discord user ID (to be added as an environment variable)
+- Discord user ID (to be added as an env)
-- Discord selfbot token (to be added as an environment variable)
+- Discord selfbot token (to be added as an env)

 ## Installation